 If you can’t remember medical details, simply contact the hospital or medical center you attended and ask for all the records they can provide.
 Most medical facilities keep very detailed records; even if you don’t remember the name of your attending physician, for instance, they might and should be able to provide you with a physical or electronic copy of those records.

 Are you receiving the Veterans’ disability compensation you are entitled to receive by law?
-If you need assistance appealing VA Rating Decisions for mental health conditions or physical disabilities that occurred in service, please contact the Berry Law Firm today (888) 883-2483.
+If you need assistance appealing VA Rating Decisions for mental health conditions or physical disabilities that occurred in service, please contact the Berry Law today (888) 883-2483.

 Click here to schedule a time to talk to a member of our team to determine if we can help you with your VA appeal.